VishalShekha/Vichitra/README.md

 - Ensure the PostgreSQL database is properly secured in production (e.g., use environment variables for sensitive data).
 - The front-end includes basic password strength validation for user feedback.

-## Future Improvements

-- Add session management or JWT for persistent authentication.
-- Implement password encryption for stored credentials.
-- Enhance the UI with a modern CSS framework like Tailwind CSS or Bootstrap.
-- Add password generation functionality.
-- Deploy the application to a cloud platform for accessibility.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-Ensure code follows the project's style guidelines and includes appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - Built as a learning project to explore full-stack development with Node.js, PostgreSQL, and Docker.
 - Special thanks to the open-source community for providing tools and libraries used in this project.

-© 2025 Vishal.
-All Rights Reserved.